jp-quant/daedalus/docs/SYSTEM_ONBOARDING.md

-# FluxForge System Onboarding - Complete Agent Briefing
+# Daedalus System Onboarding - Complete Agent Briefing

-**Purpose**: This document provides a comprehensive briefing for a new Copilot agent session to understand the FluxForge market data pipeline system inside-out.
+**Purpose**: This document provides a comprehensive briefing for a new Copilot agent session to understand the Daedalus market data pipeline system inside-out.

 ---